 NMIBC is defined as a cancer on the surface of the inner lining of the bladder.
 Physical symptoms often include problems urinating, pain and blood in the urine, or sexual dysfunction; however, it may also affect mental health and lead to a significant decrease in quality of life.

-Vessi's minimally invasive solution for NMIBC provides a new, first-line, therapeutic alternative to surgery.
-The company's bladder-specific cryotherapy reduces the cost and eliminates the complications associated with TURBT.
+Vessi's minimally invasive solution for NMIBC provides a new therapeutic alternative to surgery.
+The company's bladder-specific cryotherapy reduces the cost and the complications associated with TURBT.

 THE VESSI SYSTEM